KNG-Hollow/TaskManager/Readme.md

         + Database System MUST Be MariaDB Or MySQL As These Are Compatible With The Drivers {Go} Will Be Using
-        + MUST Be Set For Your Host's Current Login Session, Pointing To The [ user, password, host, port ] *respectively*, That You Plan On Connecting To
-        + The Variables must point to active MySQL/MariaDB server credentials
+        + The Variables must point to active MySQL/MariaDB server credentials to connect
         + Database must support TCP

-        - A SQL Script Is Provided At "<root>/database/create-tables.sql" To Populate A MariaDB/MySQL Database's Tables
+        - A SQL Script Is Provided At "<root>/database/create-tables.sql" To Help Populate A New MariaDB/MySQL Database's Tables

             *REMINDER* The Database Must Be Called "taskmanager" For The Backend API To Connect